wangbingbo2019/ENCORE-of-COVID-19/readme.txt

 Supplementary material of "The Peripheral and Core regions of Virus-Host Network of COVID-19":

 S1 Table.
 Human interactome.
 It contains 16,461 proteins and 239,305 physical interactions.
+This network is provided by 'Menche J, Sharma A, Kitsak M, et al. Disease networks.
+Uncovering disease-disease relationships through the incomplete interactome.
+Science 2015; 347.'

 S2 Table.
 Disease biology of core.
 Disease module.
 The peripheral proteins and core proteins of COVID-19, SARS and H1N1, and the 70 C3 disease modules.